uviclibraries/podcasting/editing-audio.md

 ### Trimming the track start and end

+Nearly all recordings will have some preamble and closing sounds to remove.
+For example, the time between hitting the record button and beginning your introduction, you might have a light cough.
+Or, you might take a pause at the end of an interview to ensure that you don't cut things off too soon.

+Here are the steps to removing the unwanted sounds from the beginning and end of your track:

-1. In Audacity, look in the main menu bar and click on the **Selection Tool** icon.
+1. In Audacity, look in the main menu bar and click on the **Selection Tool icon**.
-2. In the Audio Track, hover your cursor over the very beginning of the audio track (to the farthest left, near the left "0.0" mark), then **click, hold, and drag to highlight** the part of the track you want to remove. audio before you began speaking.
+2. In the Audio Track, **hover your cursor over the very beginning of the audio track** (to the farthest left, near the left "0.0" mark), then **click, hold, and drag to highlight** the part of the track you want to remove.
 Whatever you have selected will turn the background lighter in colour.
 3. On your keyboard, press the **Delete** button to remove the audio you selected.
 4. Follow the same process at the end of your audio track by **selecting the audio** you don’t want and pressing the **Delete** button on your keyboard.